uf-aggregator/AggreGatorRMC/README.md

-#NASAboticsCode - Splash Page (WIP)
+#NASAboticsCode

-This is the root director.
+Welcome to the UF AggreGator GitHub repository!

-Keep up to date with non-code shenanigans at [our website](www.ufaggregator.com "UF Aggregator Official Homepage")
+Keep up to date with non-code shenanigans at [our website](https://www.ufaggregator.com "UF Aggregator Official Homepage")

 ----------------------------------------------------------